What hiring managers actually look for

 Did blood draws and gave injections.

-Performed 25+ phlebotomy draws and 15+ vaccine administrations per week with a 99.5% specimen labeling accuracy rate and zero adverse events over 3 years.
+Performed 25+ phlebotomy and venipuncture draws plus 15+ injection and vaccine administrations per week with a 99.5% specimen labeling accuracy rate and zero adverse events over 3 years.

-Processed 60+ prior authorization requests and 40+ prescription refill requests per week, maintaining a 24-hour turnaround time and reducing provider follow-up burden by 35%.
+Processed 60+ prior authorization requests per week and owned appointment scheduling and medical coding (ICD-10, CPT) for a 4-provider panel, maintaining a 24-hour turnaround and reducing provider follow-up by 35%.

 Strong action verbs for medical assistant resumes: